deshawnwatson100-max/klarity-app/README.md

    - 1.5 second natural pause
    - **Automatically removed when response is generated**

-2. **Dysfunctional Communication Card** (FIRST)
+2. **Communication Pattern** (FIRST)
-   - Appears first after analysis
+   - Floating text block with section header
    - Brief, neutral, emotionally intelligent framing
    - No advice, no directives
    - Example: "This conversation shows a pattern where one person's needs may not be fully acknowledged."
-   - Optional pattern labels (e.g., "Deflection", "Dismissiveness")
+   - Optional pattern labels as subtle outlined pills
-   - Clean, minimal card design
+   - Minimize button to collapse content
-   - **NEW: "How this affects me" Expansion Button**
+   - **"How this affects me" Expansion**
-     - Subtle grey button with soft glow on hover/tap
+     - Inline text link (not a button)
-     - Expands the card in-place (no screen transition)
+     - Expands in-place with smooth animation
      - Shows Personal Impact Breakdown across four dimensions:
        - **Emotionally** - confusion, self-doubt, anxiety, emotional fatigue
        - **Mentally** - overthinking, second-guessing, feeling drained